Macrometacorp/docs/docs/cep/query-guide/query.md

 title: Query
 ---

 A query defines the processing logic in stream workers.
-It consumes events from one or more streams, [named-windows][named-window](../windows/index.md), [tables](../sink/sink-types/table/index.md), and/or [named-aggregations](../aggregations/index.md), process the events in a streaming manner, and generate output events into a [stream](../sink/sink-types/stream-sink.md), [named-window](../windows/index.md), or [table](../sink/sink-types/table/index.md).
+Each query consumes events from one or more streams, [named-windows][named-window](../windows/index.md), [tables](../sink/sink-types/table/index.md), and/or [named-aggregations](../aggregations/index.md), process the events in a streaming manner, and generate output events into a [stream](../sink/sink-types/stream-sink.md), [named-window](../windows/index.md), or [table](../sink/sink-types/table/index.md).

 **Purpose**